-These are the two main clusters that standard pattern recognition approaches, which analyze the entire dataset while ignoring time correlations, readily identify from the trajectories of this system~\cite{crippa_machine_2023, caruso_timesoap_2023}.
+These are the two main clusters that standard pattern recognition approaches, which analyze the entire dataset while ignoring time correlations, are readily identifed from the trajectories of this system~\cite{crippa_machine_2023, caruso_timesoap_2023}.
 However, recent studies have shown that additional, highly relevant information is hidden within these data, masked by the noise of these two dominant clusters~\cite{crippa_detecting_2023}.
-This information can be extracted by accounting for time correlations in the data of individual molecules, treating these data as time-series, and systematically distinguishing meaningful fluctuations from noise, using single-point time-series clustering algorithms, such as Onion Clustering~\cite{becchi_layer-by-layer_2024, martino2024data, lionello2024relevant}.
+This information can be extracted by accounting for time correlations in the data of individual molecules, treating these data as time series, and systematically distinguishing meaningful fluctuations from noise, using single-point time series clustering algorithms, such as Onion Clustering~\cite{becchi_layer-by-layer_2024, martino2024data, lionello2024relevant}.

-As shown in Fig.~\ref{fig:fig1}C, Onion Clustering performs a single-point time-series analysis on the trajectories of all molecules in the system, classifying them based on the similarity of their vibrational dynamics.
+As shown in Fig.~\ref{fig:fig1}C, Onion Clustering performs a single-point time series analysis on the trajectories of all molecules in the system, classifying them based on the similarity of their vibrational dynamics.
 This method employs an iterative detect-classify-archive approach with a resolution that adaptively increases at each iteration.
 Onion Clustering systematically repeats the clustering analysis across all possible temporal resolutions $\Delta t$, starting from the maximum resolution, which is twice the minimum time step (in this case, $200$~ps), and progressively reducing the resolution down to the minimum, corresponding to the total duration of the simulation ($50$~ns).